 I don’t know any sales manager who plans to fail, but some fail to plan.
-The purpose of this article is to help you focus on the 3 sales management secrets that are going to give you the success you desire.
+The purpose of this article is to help you focus on the three sales management secrets that are going to give you the success you desire.
 Interestingly most sales managers tend to overlook these areas.

 My promise to you is by investing an hour of your time to build your annual coaching plan you will significantly elevate the performance of your entire sales team.